 5. How can I ensure I remain compliant?

 It is critical to establish a thorough change management process around your GDPR landscape.
-Establishing compliance for May 2018 is the first step in an on-going journey.
-It is by far not the end of it.
 Privacy by design is a critical part of the on-going process and requires that any change in your landscape has an early checkpoint with your GDPR program to ensure you remain compliant with your local regulator.
 Where needed, this change management should also include the Data Protection Impact Assessments which are required for data activities deemed at high risk.

 6. How can I benefit from implementing GDPR beyond simply ensuring compliance?